areding/6420-pymc/intro.md

 [Jason Naramore](https://github.com/jnaramore), a current TA, has contributed Python code, exercise solutions, and lecture notes.

+[Taylor Bosier](https://github.com/tbosier), a TA in the Fall 2024 semester, contributed code and writing on PyMC best practices.

 Former students [Amanuel Anteneh](https://github.com/amanuelanteneh) and [Anthony Miyaguchi](https://github.com/acmiyaguchi) have contributed code and notes.

 Thank you to everyone who has contributed, both directly and indirectly by asking great questions on the class discussion forums.